 It can be tough to trust that your product is going to be to the best standards without testing your final product or knowing what your customers will say.
-There are some technical things you can find before you decided to go with a supplier that will tell you a lot about how seriously they take their quality control and product success.
+There are some technical things you can find before you decided to go with a wire mesh supplier that will tell you a lot about how seriously they take their quality control and product success.

 Making sure you know your own industry standards before you ask these questions.

 At W.S.
 Tyler we partner with an independent lab called Whitehouse Scientific Ltd that verifies the quality and accuracy of our woven wire.
 This company specializes in testing the accuracy of woven materials.
 This lets us operate in confidence knowing that the material leaving our building in any application is of the highest standard for our customers.

 To help you in this decision you may want to ask questions like: